WHAT IS A NATURAL RESOURCE CENTER?

 - Ray Kitson (term to expire January 15, 2014)

 The Articles of Incorporation were filed on December 18, 2009.
-The NRC organizational minutes and all NRC Board Minutes from formation through the present are posted on this website as are the original NRC Bylaws.
+The NRC organizational minutes and all NRC Board Minutes from formation through the present are posted on this website as are the original NRC Bylaws and the current NRCDC Bylaws 05.07.13.

 The City Council formed the NRC Board in 2009 for the sole purpose of development of a natural resource center.
 The NRC Board operates under this Development Agreement adopted by the City Council on July 6, 2010, the First Amendment to the Development Agreement adopted July 5, 2011 and Second Amendment to the Development Agreement adopted September 13, 2011.
 Transfer of Vandaveer Ranch property to the NRC Board was approved through Ordinance 2011-14 approved by the Council on August 16, 2011.